sd4483/Obsidian/Software Testing/Lecture 01 (Introduction).md

 ##### ==5.
 Validation==
 - So the requirement given to us which is 'Compute the square root of a non-negative number', we come up with a specification for that and we verified the specification. `So we can say that we satisfied the requirement provided by the client.`
-- But the client might not agree with the specification we came up with and might have some opinions regarding for example, instead of the difference of square of y and x being less than 10 to the power -8, they might want it to be something like the difference between y and square root of x to be less than 10 to the power -n (some number they prob)
+- But the client might not agree with the specification we came up with and might have some opinions regarding for example, instead of the difference of square of y and x being less than 10 to the power -8, they might want it to be something like the difference between y and square root of x to be less than 10 to the power -n (some number they provide).
+And also they might want the x to be in a different range rather than limited to 50 milliion and 0.